rupam1361/React_restapi/README.md

 # Note:
 Please prefix "http://localhost:5000" on variables "url" and "imageUrl" on all components of the client (i.e AddProduct.jsx, AllProducts.jsx etc..) wherever required as both the server and the client are running on different ports..

+Replace the mongoDb 'dbname', 'username' and 'password' with your own credentials..

 And also the password-reset link can be found on your mail at spam folder..